 is an Israeli writer and peace activist with Gush Shalom.
 He has been a leading voice in calling for the establishment of a Palestinian State in the West Bank and Gaza, and for a region-wide Arab-Israeli alliance.
 In 1950, he founded the highly influential news journal Haolam Hazeh, which served as a leading voice of political opposition in Israel and remained in circulation for forty years.
 Haoloam Hazeh later served as the basis for a political party of the same name, for which Avnery served three terms in the Israeli Knesset in the 1960's and 70's.
 In 1974, he was the first Israeli to establish contact with PLO leadership, and in 1982 was the first Israeli ever to meet Yassir Arafat.
 He founded the activist group Gush Shalom, the Peace Bloc, in 1993.
 Their manifesto, written by Avnery, calls for the recognition of Jerusalem as the joint capital of Israel and Palestine.
 He is the author of numerous books, including In the Fields of the Philistines, The War of the Seventh Day, and My Friend, The Enemy.
 The Gush Shalom home page can be found at http://www.gush-shalom.org/

-is a repeat contributor to the Menda City Review, and his short fiction has also been published in the SN Review, the Zodiac Review and the Mammoth series of Outstanding Short Fiction.
+is a repeat contributor to Menda City Review, and his short fiction has also been published in the SN Review, the Zodiac Review and the Mammoth series of Outstanding Short Fiction.
 He received an MA in Literature from Marymount University and his debut novel, Goodbye, Beautiful, will be published in 2013 from Mitchell-Morris Publishing.

 was born in Pennsylvania in the 80's, 'educated' there in the 90's, and decided to write professionally after the year 2000.
 Since then, he has re-learned how to shop for groceries.
 He has self-published a novel, entitled A Fitted Sheet, and his work can be found in CRIMSON HIGHWAY and THIEVES' JARGON.

 is dead (2011).
 From our view, he was a damn good bloke.
-And we at MCR sincerely appreciate his to study and understand some of the more understudied and misunderstood portions of America.
+And we at MCR appreciate his efforts to study and understand some of the more understudied and misunderstood portions of America.
 He is the author of Deer Hunting with Jesus: Dispatches from America's Class War.
-If you're at all curious about the interesting twists and variations of this here American workin' class and you enjoy intelligent, honest journalism -- and/or crafty storytelling; and/or wry, self-effacing humor; and/or the study of mass psychology a la Eric Hoffer -- then you will thoroughly enjoy this book.
+If you're at all curious about the interesting twists and variations of the American workin' class and you enjoy intelligent, honest journalism -- and/or crafty storytelling; and/or wry, self-effacing humor; and/or the study of mass psychology a la Eric Hoffer -- then you will thoroughly enjoy this book.
 Joe Bageant's newer book, Rainbow Pie: A Redneck Memoir, deals with America's permanent white underclass, and how it was intentionally created.
 To read more info on Joe Bageant, please visit JOEBAGEANT.com.
 You'll find more biographical info on him if you click on "About Joe."

 >>Rest in Peace, Mr Bageant.
 You kicked some ass.<<